 In this course you will learn how the human visual system processes and perceives images, good design practices for visualization, methods for visualization of data from a variety of fields, and programming of interactive web-based visualizations using D3.

-Limited enrollment: To provide the best possible learning experience this course is limited to 70 students.
-If you are interested in joining this course please fill out a enrollment survey.
-The enrollment survey will be available after the first lecture (August 31st, 2:30pm) until Monday Sept 4th, midnight.
+College students: If you are interested in joining this course please fill out a enrollment survey.
+The enrollment survey will be available after the first lecture (Sept 5th, 5:00pm) until Sunday Sept 9th, midnight.
 The survey is available on our Canvas page.

-Cross-registering students: To get access to the course’s Canvas page you will have to 1) get an XID here; 2) send an e-mail to firstname.lastname@example.org with the subject ‘Canvas ID’; 3) the e-mail needs to contain your Name, e-mail and XID.
+Cross-registering college students: To get access to the course’s Canvas page you will have to 1) get an XID here; 2) send an e-mail to firstname.lastname@example.org with the subject ‘Canvas ID’; 3) the e-mail needs to contain your Name, e-mail and XID.

-Office Hours: Office hours are posted here.
+Office hours are posted here.